xli1224/stephenmcd.github.com/_posts/tumblr/2011-01-01-2010-my-year-in-review.md

 - mezzanine
 - django dash
 ---

-2010 was an amazing year for me professionally.
+This was an amazing year for me professionally.
 I learnt and achieved much more than I've historically packed into a single year, so like many other I've decided to jump on the _year in review_ bandwagon and put this post together.